 We’ve made several trips to Mozambique now and have spent weeks in the country.
 While we’re not experts, we do know a thing or two when it comes to expectations and the reality of what it’s like to travel in the country.
 By the way, it just so happens to be one of the favorite countries to visit in the world.

-Check Out Some Lodges in Mozambique
+Check Out Some Other Lodges In Mozambique

 Anvil Bay is a collection of casinhas, or little huts, nestled within the coastal forests of Mozambique.
 It is a secluded beach camp located along the Southern Mozambique coastline in the protected wilderness region of the Maputo Special Reserve.